 V. Professional Development Opportunities

 Professional development opportunities identified in the SIP as action steps to achieve the school's goals.

 G1.
-If we ensure effective and relevant instruction to meet the needs of all students, then the graduation rate will increase.
+If we deliver effective and relevant instruction to meet the needs of all students, then we will increase our graduation rate.